 When to Contact a Medical Professional

-Contact your health care provider if you are concerned about your child's growth.
+Contact your provider if you are concerned about your child's growth.
 Medical evaluations are important even if you think developmental delays or emotional issues may be contributing to a child's delayed growth.

 If your child is not growing due to a lack of calories, your provider can refer you to a nutrition expert who can help you choose the right foods to offer your child.